 - Biblical theology of the divine character

-Dr. Knowles is currently preparing a book-length study that focuses on Christian preaching of the Old Testament, provisionally entitled, Preaching the Scriptures of Israel.
-Other projects include The Throne, the Lamb, and the Song: Worshipping With the Apocalypse of John, which applies insights from the Book of Revelation to contemporary worship, and several articles on the theology of preaching.
+Dr. Knowles is currently at work on a study that extends the trajectory of a cruciform homiletic (the subject of two previous monographs) to consider the implications of resurrection for preaching.
+Its basic thesis is that notwithstanding the importance of homiletical methodology, spiritually transformative preaching depends on divine power, not human agency alone.
+Other projects include The Throne, the Lamb, and the Song: Worshipping With the Apocalypse of John, which applies insights from the Book of Revelation to contemporary worship, as well as articles on spirituality and preaching.

 The Folly of Preaching: Models and Methods.
 Grand Rapids: Eerdmans, 2007.